The good old refrigerator is an appliance that no family cannot do without, whether it is a large villa or a small student apartment.

 The criterion that guides this concept is to make a large refrigerator advantageous even for mononuclear families in the smallest possible footprint, without compromising the intrinsic function of the appliance.

-In summary: the size of the fridge is also exploited for a removable workbench (or for eating).
+In summary: the size of the fridge is also exploited for a pull-out workbench (or for eating).

 Dine on a table sticking out of the fridge?
 The Pozzetto of the micro apartment in Milan immediately comes to mind.
 Taaaac!
 And the countertop also appears from the household appliance, complete with sliding containers for fresh ingredients.
 Everything tidier, everything more organized.